uabrc/uabrc.github.io/docs/education/case_studies.md

 # Case Studies

-## Parabricks

-## How to run a millions of jobs on Open Science Grid

 <!-- markdownlint-disable MD046 -->
 !!! construction

-    Under construction.
+    This page is a stub and is under construction.
 <!-- markdownlint-enable MD046 -->

+## Parabricks

+## How to Run a Millions of Jobs on Open Science Grid